flapjack/flapjack/README.md

 Start up the notifier:

-    flapjack-notifier-manager start --recipients /etc/flapjack/recipients.yaml
+    flapjack-notifier-manager start --recipients /etc/flapjack/recipients.conf

 Currently there are email and XMPP notifiers.

-You'll want to get a copy of (http://github.com/auxesis/flapjack-admin/)[flapjack-admin] to set up some checks, then run its' populator to get them into Flapjack.
+You'll want to get a copy of (http://github.com/auxesis/flapjack-admin/)[flapjack-admin] to set up some checks, then run its populator to get them into Flapjack.

 What things do
 --------------